TexturePacker's custom exporter format

 This data type holds a sprite with all its parameters.

-Element | Type | Info |
+| Element | Type | Info |

 fileData | FILEDATA | sprite file data |

-size | SIZE | The width/height of the sprite in pixels. |
+size | SIZE | size of the trimmed sprite in pixels, including extrude; typically not needed by exporters |

-untrimmedSize | SIZE | untrimmed size of sprite |
+untrimmedSize | SIZE | size of the original, untrimmed sprite (Crop modes: size of trimmed sprite) |

 trimmed | BOOL | true if sprite is trimmed |